capactio/capact/docs/proposal/20211207-delegated-storage.md

             relatedTypeInstanceAlias: mattermost-config
     ```

 1. During TypeInstance upload, the Go Template storage backend service will resolve the TypeInstance ID based on the `relatedTypeInstanceAlias`, by traversing the `uses` relation tree.
 It also validates whether the template rendering succeeds based on provided TypeInstances.
-If so, it returns mutated `additionalParameters`:
+If so, it returns mutated `context`:

     ```yaml
-    additionalParameters:
+    context:
         template: |-
           host: "{{ index .mattermost.values.ingress.hosts 0 }}"
           version: "{{ .mattermost.values.image.tag }}"
         variables:
           mattermost:
-            relatedTypeInstanceAlias: mattermost-config # kept for better readability
+            # relatedTypeInstanceAlias removed as it is not needed anymore
             typeInstanceID: b895d2d4-d0e0-4f7c-9666-4c3d197d1795 # resolved ID based on `relatedTypeInstanceAlias`.
 It will be used for further template rendering
     ```